Stephen842/Alx_DjangoLearnLab/django_blog/README.md

 - Click a post title to view its details.
 - Edit or delete your own posts via the links on the post detail or list pages.
 - Pagination is automatically applied if there are many posts.

+## Comment Functionality

+This feature adds a commenting system directly to the **post detail page**, allowing users to engage with blog posts without navigating to separate pages.

+### Features

+- **View Comments**
+  All comments for a post are displayed below the post content, showing the author and timestamp.

+- **Add Comment**
+  Authenticated users can add a new comment via a form embedded on the post detail page.

+- **Edit / Delete Comment**
+  Users can edit or delete only their own comments directly on the post detail page.

+### Implementation Details

+- **Model**
+  `Comment` model with:
+  - `post` (ForeignKey to `Post`)
+  - `author` (ForeignKey to `User`)
+  - `content` (TextField)
+  - `created_at` & `updated_at` timestamps

+- **Form**
+  `CommentForm` is a `ModelForm` used to create and update comments inline.

+- **Views**
+  Handled within the `PostDetailView` to display existing comments and process new submissions.
+Permissions ensure only comment authors can edit or delete their comments.

+- **Templates**
+  Comments are rendered on the post detail page with TailwindCSS for clean styling.
+The form and comment list are fully integrated with the post content.

+- **URLs**
+  Comment actions use intuitive, embedded URLs, e.g., `/posts/<post_id>/` handles displaying and posting comments, while edit/delete links are shown conditionally for comment authors.

+### Usage

+1. Open a post detail page.
+2. Scroll to the comments section to view all comments.
+3. Authenticated users can add a new comment using the embedded form.
+4. Users can edit or delete their own comments via links displayed next to their comment.